• Skip to primary navigation

 • Other creams.
 While I typically use heavy cream (double cream) when I make these Swedish dill potatoes, I have seen some people using light cream, sour cream, crème fraiche, or even yogurt.

 • Other kinds of potatoes.
 Yes, you can use any type of potato.
-Personally, I only use new (or baby) potatoes when they’re in season.
+I only use new (or baby) potatoes when they’re in season.
+But I use regular, waxy potatoes for the rest of the year.

 📖 Recipe

-An overhead shot of a plate of dill cream potatoes, with new potatoes on the background, and fresh dill.
+A plate of Swedish dill potatoes, with new potatoes and fresh dill on the background.

 Swedish Dill Potatoes Recipe (+ Creamy Dill Sauce)